tomerramon/Enterprise-Architect_Add-In_Auto_Diagram_Title_Generator/README.md

    - Use a .NET development environment, such as Visual Studio, to compile the provided code into a DLL.

 2. **Register the DLL**:
-   - Open a command prompt as Administrator and register the DLL using `regasm`:
+   - Open a command prompt as Administrator and register the DLL using `run -> regedit`:
+   - In order to let EA know there is a new add-in to be loaded we need to add a key in the registry in the location:
      ```bash
-     regasm /codebase YourDllName.dll
+     HKEY_CURRENT_USER\Software\Sparx Systems\EAAddins
      ```
+  - The registry editor will automatically create a default value for the new key.
+Doubleclick on the (Default) value on the right pane, and enter the value in the form of [Namespace].[ClassName]

 3. **Configure EA**:
    - Open EA.